-For some very early stage cancers, it may be possible to remove the tumour under local or general anaesthetic using laser surgery.
+For some very early stage cancers, it may be possible to remove the tumour.
+This can be under local or general anaesthetic using laser surgery.
 The surgeon uses a narrow, intense beam of light to cut out the cancer.
 The laser beam works like a surgical knife (scalpel).

 For larger tumours you will need a bigger operation and a general anaesthetic.

 Your surgeon will examine the area around the tumour.
 They might remove some of the lymph nodes from around the tumour.
-This is to try and get rid of any remaining cancer cells and lower the risk of the cancer coming back.
+This is to try and get rid of any remaining cancer cells.
+It also lowers the risk of the cancer coming back.

-If the cancer has spread to lymph nodes in your neck, you might need to have all the nodes on one or both sides of your neck removed.
-You may hear your doctor call this operation a modified radical or radical neck dissection.
+Sometimes the cancer spreads to lymph nodes in your neck.
+You might have all the nodes on one or both sides of your neck removed when this happens.
+Your doctor may call this operation a modified radical or radical neck dissection.

-Radiotherapy on its own can treat some types of nasal cavity and paranasal sinus cancers that haven't spread.
+Radiotherapy on its own can treat some types of nasal cavity and paranasal sinus cancers.
+This is usually when the cancer hasn't spread.
 It will cure most people with small tumours of the nose (nasal cavity).

-If you are having an operation, your doctor may recommend that you have radiotherapy afterwards.
-This will get rid of any remaining cancer cells, which lowers the risk of the cancer coming back.
+Your doctor may recommend that you have radiotherapy if you have an operation first.
+This will get rid of any remaining cancer cells and lowers the risk of the cancer coming back.

 You might have chemotherapy for any of the following reasons:

-- To treat some nasal cavity and paranasal sinus cancers that have spread to other parts of the body
+- to treat some cancers that have spread to other parts of the body

-- During a course of radiotherapy (chemoradiation) for locally advanced cancer
+- during a course of radiotherapy (chemoradiotherapy) for locally advanced cancer

 If your cancer has spread

-If your cancer has already spread to another part of your body, surgery won't cure it.
+Surgery won't cure your cancer if it has already spread to another part of your body.
 It might help to control the cancer for a time and reduce symptoms.

-If your tumour is large and beginning to block your airway, your doctor might recommend surgery to remove all or part of the tumour.
+A large cancer can start to block your airway.
+In these situations your doctor might recommend surgery to remove all or part of the cancer.
 This will make your breathing easier.